versionone/api-docs-staging/src/markdown-pages/webhookSubscription/index.md

 ## Event Types

-VersionOne keeps track of any time an Asset is created, updated or operated upon..
+VersionOne keeps track of any time an Asset is created, or updated.
 This allows us to create powerful webhook events modeled around the Assets and their Attributes.
 Each event has a `type` from one of the following:

 * AssetCreated
 * AssetUpdated
-* OperationExecuted

 If I want a webhook triggered any time a Story changes, my event would look like:
 ```json